Wesoła

 The first route, called Stary Trakt (Old Route), comes from Grochów, then travels through Okuniew, Stanisławów, and finally through South Podlasie towards Russia.
 Established near this route was Grzybowa village with Zielona (English: Green) inn and Wola Grzybowa, which now is called Wola Grzybowska.

-Near the second route, which comes from Prague, through Kamion, Grochowo, to Mińsk Mazowiecki, then through Terespol and Brest, the Miłosna village developed.
+Near the second route, which comes from Praga, through Kamion, Grochowo, to Mińsk Mazowiecki, then through Terespol and Brest, the Miłosna village developed.
 In 1823 on the Stanisław Staszic's initiative a road was built, called Trakt Brzeski.

 The third route was the Warsaw–Terespol Railway, started on September 18, 1867.
 It comes from Warsaw to Terespol, through Siedlce and Łuków.

 Despite Warsaw growing and annexing new areas, there was no case where two streets shared the same name.
-The only exception is Wesoła, where a lot of streets have the same name, for example with streets in Warsaw.
+The only exception is Wesoła, where many streets have the same name, for example with streets in Warsaw.
 It presents many difficulties, so addresses in Wesoła are given with a 'Wesoła' annotation.